okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 ---
-title: Customize tokens returned from Okta with a dynamic allowlist
+title: Customize tokens returned from Okta with a dynamic allow list
 excerpt: Define Groups claims for tokens returned from Okta.
 layout: Guides
 ---